California Innocence Project: History

-IJC is a law school clinical program.
-Cases are screened by students.
-IJC will review a case post-conviction and post-sentencing.
-IJC will not provide legal assistance during the time of pre-trial or trial.
+In 2024, CWSL terminated the California Innocence Project and instituted a new program known as the California Western Innocence and Justice Clinic ("IJC") as a replacement.
+IJC is a wholly separate entity from the now-defunct California Innocence Project, and there is no affiliation between the organizations.

 Notable exonerations

-IJC has aided in the release of the following incarcerated individuals:
+The California Innocence Project, which was a previous clinical law program at CWSL, aided in the release of the following incarcerated individuals:

 Brian Banks

 Brian Banks was exonerated in 2012 after his accuser recanted her testimony that Banks raped and kidnapped her.
 Faced with a possible 41 years to life sentence, he accepted a plea deal that included five years in prison, five years of probation, and registering as a sex offender.
 The California Innocence Project (now IJC) took on the case after Banks came to the project with compelling evidence of innocence.
 After several months of investigation, the Los Angeles District Attorney agreed to dismiss the case against Banks.

 Daniel Larsen

-Daniel Larsen was exonerated in 2010 yet remained incarcerated until March 19, 2013 because the California Attorney General, Kamala Harris, continued to appeal.
+Daniel Larsen was exonerated in 2010 yet remained incarcerated until March 19, 2013, because the California Attorney General, Kamala Harris, continued to appeal.
 The California Innocence Project (now IJC) began representing Larsen in 2002.
 In 2010, a judge ordered Larsen's release, finding that he was "actually innocent" of the crime and that Larsen's constitutional rights were violated.
 Despite the ruling, Larsen remained in prison for two more years while the state attorney general challenged the judge's ruling because Larsen had missed the appeal deadline.
 In 2013 the 9th U.S. Circuit Court of Appeals upheld the lower court ruling and freed Larsen after 14 years in prison.